novazembla/cm-frontend/README.md

 PREVIEW_SECRET=...
 ```

-The PREVIEW_SECRET is shared between between API and Frontend and needs to be the same.
+The PREVIEW_SECRET is shared between between backend and front end and needs to be the same.

 ## Starting